malioni/udp/README.md

 ```
 mkdir server_files
 ```
+The server can be stopped by sending SIGINT (CTRL+C).

 The client requires the port number and the file to be specified as command-line arguments.
 For example:
 ```